bandirevanth/Python-Quiz/README.md

 # Python-Quiz
-A quiz program for Python beginners.
+A basic quiz program for Python beginners.